-The website is conceived to be an essential portal to the world of brain tumor treatment and organization.
+The website is conceived to be an essential portal to the world of brain tumor treatments and organizations.

 Updated weekly, the website contains a huge amount of information (which ranges in complexity from basic patient-related material to medical professional matters) and hundreds of links.